Frequently Used Fraternity Terms

 Legacy: A prospective member whose parent, sibling, or grandparent is an alumnus of Alpha Sigma Phi.

-Vice President of Membership Enrichment: The undergraduate officer responsible for facilitating and teaching new members Membership Orientation Program.
+Vice President of Membership Enrichment: The undergraduate officer responsible for facilitating and teaching new members the Membership Orientation Program.

 New Member: A man who has accepted a fraternity bid, but has not been initiated.

 New Member Education Period: The period of time before initiation when new members learn about Alpha Sigma Phi and the necessary information to prepare them to be a brother.
 Alpha Sigma Phi calls our new member program the Membership Orientation Program.

 Philanthropy: Fundraising projects sponsored by Alpha Sigma Phi supporting local and inter/national charitable organizations.
-The Fraternity has an innovative values-based philanthropic model with five partners: RAINN, Ronald McDonald House Charities, Humane Society, Big Brothers Big Sisters of America, and Homes for our Troops.
+The Fraternity has an innovative values-based philanthropic model with five partners: RAINN, Active Minds, Shatterproof, Aware Awake Alive, and Homes for Our Troops.